 Canon G1 X Mark III versus Sony RX10 III

-The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were officially introduced, respectively, in October 2017 and March 2016.
+The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and March 2016.
 Both the G1X Mark III and the RX10 III are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
 The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.

-An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX10 III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon G1 X Mark III and the Sony RX10 III are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G1X Mark III – represents the basis for the calculations across all the size and weight measures).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.